mskilab-org/gosh/README.md

 * **Pipeline Source Code (--pipeline-dir):** The tool automatically finds the nf-gOS pipeline code in shared lab directories for nyu and nygc profiles.
 To use a different version (e.g., your own clone), specify its path:
   `gosh run pipeline --pipeline-dir /path/to/your/nf-gOS/clone`

 * **Presets (--preset):** Apply predefined parameter sets and potentially skip irrelevant pipeline steps for specific analysis types (e.g., heme).
 This simplifies configuration for common scenarios.

-Check `gosh run pipeline --help` or pipeline documentation for available presets.
+The following presets are supported:
+- `--preset jabba`: For running the JaBbA pipeline.
+- `--preset hrd`: For running the HRD classification pipeline.
+- `--preset heme`: For hematologic malignancies.

 **Resuming a Pipeline Run:**